 Wax Resist Tips | Protect – Decorate – Design

-Wax resists are substances that keep underglazes and glazes from seeping through pores in the clay and adhering themselves to the pottery.
+Wax resist is a substance that keeps underglazes and glazes from seeping into the pores of the clay and adhering to the pottery.
 They are very common among potters and are very easy to use.
-You can create great-looking pottery after using wax resists.
+You can create great-looking pottery after using wax resist.

-So how can you use wax resists during glazing?
+So, how can you use wax resist during glazing?
 The basic purpose of wax-resist is to repel underglazes and glazes.
-Keeping this in mind, you can use wax resists in multiple creative ways to make glazing more fun!
+Keeping this in mind, you can use wax resist in multiple creative ways to make glazing more fun!

 You can, of course, apply wax to areas you don’t want the glaze to drip down to, like the bottom of your pottery.
-You can also use wax to create designs and patterns on the pottery, wait for it to dry, and then apply the glaze.
+You can also use wax to create designs and patterns on the pottery, let it dry, and then apply the glaze.
 You can then wipe off the glaze and reveal a gorgeous pattern.
 You can create designs using wax between dried glaze layers.
-You can apply wax over an Underglaze layer and chip away a pattern, then layer with a different colored and textured glaze (Mishima with wax resist).
+You can apply wax over an Underglaze layer, chip away a pattern, then layer with a different-colored, textured glaze (Mishima with wax resist).

 Let’s take a look at some popular techniques of using wax resists in glazing!